 - Prohibits the use of high risk pesticides – (toxic air contaminates, cholinesterase inhibitors, groundwater contaminants, California and federally restricted materials)

-The chart below illustrates the additional sustainability measures included in the SIP Certification:
+The chart below illustrates the additional sustainability measures included in the SIP Certified:

-Both Sustainability in Practice (SIP) Certification and the Certified California Sustainable Winegrowing (CCSW) programs are important supporters of the sustainability movement and encourage responsible winegrowing.
+Both Sustainability in Practice (SIP) Certified and the Certified California Sustainable Winegrowing (CCSW) programs are important supporters of the sustainability movement and encourage responsible winegrowing.

 The following are some of the distinguishing elements of the SIP Certified program:

-- SIP Certification is a practice & performance based program — Every requirement and management enhancement has to do with practices and is measurable, therefore auditable (ex.
-You must have a winter cover crop).
+- SIP Certified is a practice & performance based program — Every requirement and management enhancement has to do with practices and is measurable, therefore auditable (ex.
+You must test well pump performance at least every five years).
 CCSW is a process based program (ex.
-Do you have a plan to prevent erosion during winter?)
+Pump efficiency was considered as one element of vineyard irrigation management.)

-- The SIP Certified seal can be used on a bottle — A bottle of wine can bear the SIP Certified Seal, given it has undergone a chain of custody audit confirming it is made with at least 85% SIP Certified fruit
+- SIP Certified wines have been available since the 2008 vintage — A bottle of wine can bear the SIP Certified Seal, given it has undergone a chain of custody audit confirming it is made with at least 85% SIP Certified fruit.